 Any concern about the fate of a few gorillas might seem misplaced in the context of a genocide that claimed a million human lives.
 But it is these self-same gorillas which have allowed Rwanda to rebuild the lucrative tourist industry that was shattered by the war.
 Gorilla tracking resumed on a permanent basis in July 1999, and Volcanoes National Park has remained open ever since, a period during which the volume of permits sold annually has increased more than tenfold.
 Mostly, it’s the gorillas that bring tourists to Rwanda, but once there they will usually spend money in other parts of the country, providing foreign revenue and creating employment beyond the immediate vicinity of Volcanoes National Park.

-Rwanda is the world's premier gorilla-tracking destination © Ariadne Van Zandbergen, The Africa Library
+Rwanda is the world's premier gorilla-tracking destination © Ariadne Van Zandbergen, Africa Image Library

 There are those who query the wisdom of habituating gorillas for tourist visits.
 One area of concern is health, with humans and gorillas being sufficiently close genetically for there to be a real risk of passing a viral or bacterial infection to a habituated gorilla, which might in turn infect other members of its group, potentially resulting in all their deaths should they have no resistance to the infection.
 Another concern is that habituating gorillas to humans increases their vulnerability to poachers, a theory backed up by the fact that most mountain gorillas poached since the mid 1990s belonged to habituated troops.